pfnet-research/homebrew-git-ghost/README.md

 # DEPRECATION NOTICE: This tap is NOT maintained anymore.
+Please see [pfnet-research/git-ghost](https://github.com/pfnet-research/git-ghost) for how to install.

 # Homebrew Tap for Git Ghost